 Registrar

 The Admission & Records Office is also known as the Registrar’s Office.
-It is dedicated to the service of faculty and students through registration, record keeping, and reporting.
+It's dedicated to the service of faculty and students through registration, record keeping and reporting.
 The Admission & Records Office works with academic and administrative offices across Sandburg to support our dynamic educational community and maintain the academic integrity of Carl Sandburg College.

-There is no fee for official Carl Sandburg College transcripts ordered directly from the College or Parchment.
+There is no fee for official Carl Sandburg College transcripts ordered directly from the college or through Parchment.
 Small fees are assessed for transcripts ordered online through the National Student Clearinghouse.

 We cannot accept telephone requests.
 Transcript requests are generally processed within one or two business days.
-Transcript requests will not be processed on days that the College is closed, including weekends, holidays, and the week between Christmas Eve and New Year's Day.
+Transcript requests will not be processed on days the college is closed, including weekends, holidays, and the week between Christmas Eve and New Year's Day.

 Transcripts may be requested in the following ways:

 Transcripts ordered in person in the Admission & Records Office are generally available at the time of the request.
-Transcripts are generally mailed within 24 – 48 hours after the request has been received.
+Transcripts are generally mailed within 24 to 48 hours after the request has been received.
 The Admission & Records Office is located in Building E100 on the Galesburg campus.
 A photo ID is required.
-Office hours are 8 a.m.- 5 p.m.
-Monday-Friday.
+Office hours are 8 a.m. to 5 p.m., Monday through Friday.

 Transcripts may also be ordered in the business offices at our location in Carthage.
 A photo ID is required.